 - appropriate filters and monitoring systems are in place to keep children safe online.
-The School uses Smoothwall for its filtering system and Securus for monitoring purposes.
-Such systems aim to reduce the risk of children being exposed to illegal, inappropriate and harmful materials online; reduce the risk of children being subjected to harmful online interaction with others; and help manage online behaviour that can increase a child's likelihood of, or causes, harm; - children are taught about safeguarding, including online; and - staff are equipped with the knowledge to safeguard children online by attending regular online safety training.
+The College uses Smoothwall for its filtering system and Securus for monitoring purposes.
+Such systems aim to reduce the risk of children being exposed to illegal, inappropriate and harmful materials online; - reduce the risk of children being subjected to harmful online interaction with others; and help manage online behaviour that can increase a child's likelihood of, or causes, harm; - staff are equipped with the knowledge to safeguard children online by attending regular online safety training.

-The School's ICT & E-Safety Policy also sets out the school's approach to online safety.
-The School's ICT & E-Safety Policy also includes detail on the use of mobile technology in school (and accessing 3G, 4G and 5G technology on school premises) and the School's IT arrangements to ensure that children are safe from terrorist and extremist material when accessing the internet through the School's systems.
+The College's ICT & E-Safety Policy also sets out the College's approach to online safety.
+The College's ICT & E-Safety Policy also includes detail on the use of mobile technology in College (and accessing 3G, 4G and 5G technology on College premises) and the College's IT arrangements to ensure that children are safe from inappropriate material, including terrorist and extremist material, when accessing the internet through the College's systems.